mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Lock Alpha
     This is the checker box icon next to every layer.
 Clipping group
-    For Clipping masks in Krita you'll need to put all your images in a single layer, and then press the 'a' icon, or press :kbd:`Ctrl + Shift + G`.
+    For Clipping masks in Krita you'll need to put all your images in a single layer, and then press the 'a' icon, or press the :kbd:`Ctrl + Shift + G` shortcut.
 Ink layer
     This is a vector layer in Krita, and also holds the text.
 Masks
     These grayscale layers that allow you to affect the transparency are called transparency masks in Krita, and like Paint Tool Sai, they can be applied to groups as well as layers.
 If you have a selection and make a transparency mask, it will use the selection as a base.
 Clearing a layer
-    This is under :menuselection:`Edit --> Clear`, but you can also just press :kbd:`Del`.
+    This is under :menuselection:`Edit --> Clear`, but you can also just press the :kbd:`Del` key.

 Mixing between two colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~